DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2024-09-02-communicating-enic-to-international-candidates.md

 Candidates said they:

-* don't find out they need an ENIC until quite late in the application process
+* do not find out they need an ENIC until quite late in the application process
-* don’t know what ENIC is
+* do not know what ENIC is
-* don’t know why ENIC is important
+* do not know why ENIC is important
-* don’t know that it takes 15 working days to receive your ENIC reference number
+* do not know that it takes 15 working days to receive your ENIC reference number

 Providers said they spend a long time trying to understand whether a qualification is equivalent to the UK ones specified in their entry requirements.
 Some mentioned lists of qualifications from other countries which they research and maintain themselves, or calling and emailing overseas universities to check qualifications.